We treat behavioral health and substance use challenges by offering a full range of outpatient and inpatient services.

 We Are Here to Help

-The Navajo Nation Division of Behavioral and Mental Health Services (DBMHS) coordinates and develops quality, culturally-responsive behavioral treatment services across the Navajo Nation.
+The Navajo Division of Behavioral and Mental Health Services (DBMHS) coordinates and develops quality, culturally-responsive behavioral treatment services across the Navajo Nation.
 We specialize in comprehensive alcohol and substance use prevention, education, treatment, and after-care services.

 Substance abuse icon